 Some large partners are large because they act as wholesalers and some small partners only sell the higher end products.
 So if you have such a diverse network of channel partners, it is important to bucket your partners in a manner that, for every bucket you can run programs that would be more meaningful to the partners in that bucket rather than running a same program across your network.

 This profiling can be done, either through the sales team or through the channel partners themselves.
 The questions that you can ask are, how educated is the channel partner?
-Who manages the operations on daily basis?
-Is it a family owned business or a professionally run business?
+Who manages the operations on a daily basis?
+Is it a family-owned business or a professionally run business?
 Is the 2nd or 3rd generation involved in the business?

 The list is endless but the idea here is to create a map of your channel.
-Understanding the people behind the transactions can help you enrich the relationship with your channel partners.
+Understanding the people behind the transactions can help you enrich your relationship with your channel partners.

 Once you know who your partners are and what their lives are all about, identify the ways you would like to enhance their value in your ecosystem.